Lynne Mapp Drexler

-Lynne Mapp Drexler (1928–1999) was an American abstract and representational artist, painter and photographer.
+Lynne Mapp Drexler (May 21, 1928– December 30, 1999) was an American abstract and representational artist, painter and photographer.

 Early life and education

-Lynne Drexler was born on May 21, 1928 and raised in the Newport News, Virginia area.
+Lynne Drexler was born on May 21, 1928 and raised in the Newport News, Virginia, area.
 Her parents were Norman E. Drexler, a manager at a public utility, and Lynne P. Drexler.
 At the age of 11, she was an only child and had been living in Raleigh Terrace, Elizabeth City (now Hampton), Virginia.
 She began painting as a child.
 Later, Drexler took art classes in Virginia at the Richmond Professional Institute and at the College of William & Mary.

 She moved to New York City in the mid to late 1950s to further her study art under Robert Motherwell at Hunter College and Hans Hofmann, under their tutelage she developed an interest in Abstract Expressionism.
 Motherwell taught her composition and draftsmanship techniques and the philosophy "that to be an artist meant first and foremost that one had to create work worthy of attention".
-Her tendency to create vibrant paintings using a free brush stroke was influenced by Hofman and the work of Henri Matisse.
-Hofman also introduced the notion that composition is influenced by color, which he called the "push-pull" concept.
+Her tendency to create vibrant paintings using a free brush stroke was influenced by Hofmann and the work of Henri Matisse.
+Hofmann also introduced the notion that composition is influenced by color, which he called the "push-pull" concept.